Skip to main content

 • Third preference (F3): Married sons and daughters of U.S. citizens

-• Fourth preference (F4): Brothers and sisters of U.S. citizens if the U.S. citizen is 21 and older.
+• Fourth preference (F4): Brothers and sisters of U.S. citizens if the U.S. citizen is 21 and older

 Once you submit your I-130 Petition for Alien Relative to USCIS, it will approve or deny it.
 It will also send a request if they need an affidavit of support or other documentation.

-If the USCIS approves the visa petition, it will notify the petitioner.
-USCIS will send the approved visa petition to the Department of State's National Visa Center, which will remain until an immigrant visa number is available.
+If USCIS approves the visa petition, it will notify the petitioner.
+USCIS will send the approved visa petition to the Department of State’s National Visa Center, which will remain until an immigrant visa number is available.
 The Center will notify you and the foreign national when it gets the visa petition.
 It will again notify you when an immigrant visa number becomes available.

-You don't need to contact the National Visa Center unless you change your address or there is a change in your situation, or that of your alien relative, that may affect eligibility for an immigrant visa, such as reaching age 21, marriage, divorce, or death of a spouse.
+• There is a change in your situation (or that of your alien relative) that may affect eligibility for an immigrant visa, such as reaching age 21, marriage, divorce, or death of a spouse.

 How To Sponsor Family Members Immigrating to the U.S.

 Your immigration status determines which relatives you can sponsor to the United States.
-To be eligible to sponsor a family member to come to the U.S. with an immigrant visa, the sponsor should at least be 21 and either a:
+To be eligible to sponsor a family member to come to the U.S. with an immigrant visa, the sponsor should be at least 21 and either a:

 • U.S. citizen